Learn how to perform the dumbbell wide-grip upright row effectively and safely, without increased risk of shoulder impingement.

 The side plank hip adduction is a decent exercise that you can use at home to strengthen your core and work your inner thighs.

 The behind-the-neck barbell overhead press is not recommended because it forces you to put your neck and shoulders into an extreme range of motion.

 The twisting cable overhead press is brilliant for developing unilateral upper-body strength, as well as for improving core strength and stability.

 The cable wide grip upright row targets your lateral deltoid.
 If performed in a certain way, it can lead to shoulder impingement in some people.

-Target your posterior deltoid with the lying dumbbell one-arm rear lateral raise.
-To minimize involvement of your lateral deltoid, your body must be horizontal.
+Target your posterior deltoid with the lying one-arm reverse dumbbell fly.
+To minimize lateral deltoid involvement, your body must be horizontal.

 An auxiliary shoulder exercise, the seated dumbbell lateral raise targets your lateral deltoid.
 The seated position minimizes your ability to cheat.